 Car rental can be one of the most important aspects of planning a road trip, especially if you are heading abroad to embark on yours.
 Here are a few things you should bear in mind if you’re thinking of hiring a car as part of your trip.

 - Ensure you reserve the correct type of car when booking.
-Determine how many there are in your travelling party and how many vehicles you will need, as well as how many designated drivers you have with you.
+Determine how many there are in your traveling party and how many vehicles you will need, as well as how many designated drivers you have with you.

 - If you are not able to secure the car that you are after, look into a suitable replacement before your journey begins.
-Usually if the car hire company cannot provide you with the one you ordered, you may be provided with another that is ‘similar’ to the one you’ve ordered.
+Usually, if the car hire company cannot provide you with the one you ordered, you may be provided with another that is ‘similar’ to the one you’ve ordered.